Chart Color Schemes

 Page was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

 Page was found to be more culturally diverse than most local markets, with 32.5% of its population born overseas and 25.6% speaking a language other than English at home.
-Christianity is the predominant religion in Page, comprising 43.4% of people.
-Notably, Buddhism is overrepresented, making up 4.1% compared to the Australian Capital Territory's average of 3.0%.
+The predominant religion in Page is Christianity, comprising 43.4%.
+However, Buddhism is notably overrepresented at 4.1%, compared to the Australian Capital Territory's average of 3.0%.

 Frequently Asked Questions - Diversity